Zudest/KingdomDuels/content/rules.md

 - Setup Rule cards must be played in the Setup Phase: Your Field Setup define your terrains.
 You can change up to 2 cards from your starting hand with cards from your Duelist Setup "cardlist".
 - Terrain Markers exist (they go between the monster zones and the cards).
 They can give effects and "Field Power Bonus" to monsters on them.
 - You can summon normal monsters of any Level without a tribute.
 - You can play monsters in face-up DEF.
-You can't Set monsters (you "Hide" them instead).
-- You can only Hide monsters in face-down ATK or face-down DEF if an effect lets you.
+- You can't Set monsters (you "Hide" them instead, but you can only Hide monsters in face-down ATK or face-down DEF if an effect lets you).
 - No direct attacks.
 Can only attack once per battle phase.
 Attacks can be redirected.
 - Instead of banish there is "erode" which is a more permanent removal.
 - If you are repeatedly idle by not playing monsters you'll lose.